Basketball Training Tips: How to Correct Your Shooting Form

 How to Fix It:

 I want you to think about pushing vs. pulling the basketball.
 If you want to develop a fluid one-motion shot, your ball's flight path is going to go straight up through your body to your set point and forward.
-This means you're never going to pull the basketball up, only push - up and forward.
+This means you're not going to pull the basketball up, but rather push - up and forward.

 This also means you're not going to let the ball stop in your shot.
 It is all one fluid motion.
-When you’re practicing this, get under the ball by dropping your hips and loading your wrist under the basketball and then accelerate the basketball to keep it moving in one fluid direction.
-Ball travels first, then your base gives you that added power.
+When you’re practicing this, start by dropping your hips and loading the basketball in your mid section area.
+Then raise the ball to get your wrist under it and start to push through your hips and arms to extend up.
+The ball travels first, then your base gives you that added power as you extend up.

 Footwork Causing Imbalance